statsig-io/docs/docs/experiments-plus/read-results.md

 You can also deep dive into how all your metrics shifted with the experiment.

 #### Key Metrics
-The **Key Metrics** panel shows how your primary experiment metrics for each variant compare against the control.
+The **Key Metrics** panel shows how your primary experiment metrics for each variant compared against the control.

 In the example below, neither the **Square** nor the **Circle** variant have statistically significant changes in any key metrics compared to **Rounded Square (control)**.
-This is represneted by the gray Overall Lift symbols and large P-Values.
+This is represented by the gray Overall Lift symbols and large p-values.

 Other information displayed for key metrics includes:
 * Overall Value: The total value of the metric aggregated over the entire analysis time period.
 Example: Total purchase events logged for each group.